MicrosoftDocs/learn/learn-pr/azure/continuous-validate-test-mission-critical-workloads/includes/1-introduction.md

 - Evaluate and adjust baselines and thresholds regularly.
 - Implement Azure services in automated pipelines.

-Microsoft Azure provides the following services to help with continuous validation:
+Microsoft Azure provides the following services to implement load testing and chaos engineering:

 - [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) is a managed service for generating synthetic, real-world traffic to test the application and underlying infrastructure and services.
 - [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-overview) is a managed service that provides chaos engineering capabilities to systematically inject failures into key components of the application.